-The conference also sends teams to the Military Bowl, Armed Forces Bowl, Hawaii Bowl, and will send a team to a new bowl in Boston managed by ESPN Events and Fenway Sports Management in 2020.
+The conference also sends teams to the Military Bowl, Armed Forces Bowl, Hawaii Bowl, and to a new bowl in Boston managed by ESPN Events and Fenway Sports Management.
 Plus, the conference will receive four invites from a group of eight bowls, including the:

 Middle Tennessee plays in Conference USA, which is guaranteed seven bowl appearances every year.

-The conference sends teams to the Bahamas Bowl, New Orleans Bowl, Independence Bowl, Hawaii Bowl, and LendingTree Bowl (The Bahamas Bowl and Hawaii Bowl will not take place in 2020).
+The conference sends teams to the Bahamas Bowl, New Orleans Bowl, Independence Bowl, Hawaii Bowl, and LendingTree Bowl.
 Plus, C-USA schools may also be invited to the following bowl games:

 The College Football Playoff selection committee will release its final rankings at the end of the regular season and conference championship games.
 The No. 1 ranked team will then play No. 4, and No. 2 vs. No. 3, in the semifinal games that rotate annually among the New Year’s Six bowl games.
 The winners of these games will in the College Football Playoff National Championship.

 The FBS consists of 130 schools in 10 conferences across the country.
 There are four FBS teams in Tennessee: